Amazon Millionaires Do Exist: And Here’s How To Become One

 You may want to consider dropshipping as a supplemental income stream.
 It can help you discover developing trends in buyer behavior.
 So if you notice that your company is dropshipping tons of watches, maybe you should consider stocking some of those watches or selling them using FBA.

-You can play around with the prices of products you’re drop shipping because it won’t affect your bottom dollar.
+You can play around with the prices of products you’re drop shipping because it won’t affect your profit margin.
 You can do this to help you find the right price point for any given item.

 How To Become A Millionaire By Selling On Amazon